TryGhost/Ghost/themes/handlebars.md

 layout: themes
 meta_title: How to Make Ghost Themes - Ghost Docs
 meta_description: An in depth guide to making themes for the Ghost blogging platform.
 Everything you need to know to build themes for Ghost.
-heading: Theme Documentation
-subheading: The complete guide to creating custom themes for Ghost
 chapter: themes
 section: handlebars
 permalink: /themes/handlebars/